mavolin/dismock/README.md

 ### Using a Different Discord Library

-If you use another Discord API library than arikawa, you can use it with an extra step:
+If you use another Discord API library than arikawa, there is a small additional step required:
 Instead of using `NewSession` or `NewState` use `New`.
 You can then use the `http.Client` of the `Mocker` as the client of your favorite lib.
 For discordgo that would look like this: